pokt-network/pocket-network-protocol/utility/README.md

 On-chain test score submission follows an optimistic **Commit & Reveal** methodology to avoid excessive chain state bloat while maintaining sampling security.
 It is similar to the [Claim & Proof lifecycle](https://github.com/pokt-network/pocket-core/blob/staging/doc/specs/reward_protocol.md) designed in Pocket Network V0.

-Fisherman `TestScoreMsg`s have a `TestScoreSubmissionProbability` requirement of being submitted, and `TestScoreProofProbability` requirement of needing to be proven.
+Watcher `TestScoreMsg`s have a `TestScoreSubmissionProbability` requirement of being submitted, and `TestScoreProofProbability` requirement of needing to be proven.
 In practice, this means that while all Sessions are monitored, and all samples are made, only some are submitted on-chain, and a subset of those are formally proven.
-Similar to Session generation, this selection is done under the [Random Oracle](https://en.wikipedia.org/wiki/Random_oracle) model, so the Fishermen cannot predict which TestScores will be sampled, which need a commitment, and which need to be proven on-chain.
+Similar to Session generation, this selection is done under the [Random Oracle](https://en.wikipedia.org/wiki/Random_oracle) model, so the Watchers cannot predict which TestScores will be sampled, which need a commitment, and which need to be proven on-chain.
 Deterministic but non-predictable on-chain parameters (e.g. BlockHash at CurrentHeight+N) will be used to seed the selection.

 ```mermaid
 pie title Test Scores Distribution